-- Artificial coloring: Not only are many of these linked to ADHD, those that are made from coal or tar may be carcinogenic.
+- Artificial coloring: Not only are many of these linked to ADHD, but those that are made from coal or tar may also be carcinogenic.

 - Fragrance: Because fragrance often contains propriety ingredients, there is no way of knowing which of the 10s of thousands of untested chemicals are in a product, unless the company voluntarily discloses ALL its components.

 That’s just a sampling of what may be in your food and other products in and around your home and doesn’t even cover questionable ingredients (high fructose corn syrup) and products (Tylenol, Miralax), or other things like emulsifiers or nanoparticles.

 Why Small Amounts Can Be A Big Problem